Traumatic Brain Injury Lawyer

 Traumatic brain injury (TBI) contributes to more than 50,000 deaths in the United States each year.
 The injury is caused by a bump or blow to the head or a penetrating head injury that disrupts the normal function of the brain.
 In “severe” cases, where one suffers a fractured skull, enters a coma or has a brain bleed, the diagnosis can be obvious.

 In the event you have been in an accident and are experiencing TBI symptoms, you may have a brain injury.
-Our attorneys have handled many TBI cases, and last year Sakkas, Cahn & Weiss received a 2014 Litigator Award from the Trial Lawyers Board of Regents for extraordinary achievement in TBI litigation.
+Our personal injury attorneys have handled many TBI cases, and last year Sakkas, Cahn & Weiss received a 2014 Litigator Award from the Trial Lawyers Board of Regents for extraordinary achievement in TBI litigation.

 We are up-to-date on the best tests, understand the medicine, know the right doctors to help you and know the proper techniques for presenting the injury to a jury at trial.